The Fund that Connects Land, Life and Economy

 Join us to build a new restoration economy for the Amazon

-Fundo Flora is also looking for partners that can help us catalyze private and public investment.
-If you are interested in partnering with or supporting Fundo Flora financially, please contact FundoFlora@wri.org.
+Fundo Flora is also seeking partners who can help catalyze public and private investments for restoration in the Amazon.
+If you are interested in establishing partnerships or supporting the fund's financing, please contact: fundoflora@wri.org.

 Fundo Flora Partners